The Financial Technology Law Review: Portugal

 - where these assets do not qualify as financial instruments, the absence of applicable financial rules leaves investors exposed to substantial risks.
 At a minimum, ESMA believes that AML requirements should apply to all cryptoassets and activities involving cryptoassets.
 There should also be appropriate risk disclosure in place, so that consumers can be made aware of the potential risks prior to committing funds to cryptoassets.

-Despite a slight lack of regulatory clarity, some progress appears to have been made in acknowledging this situation, considering the recent proposals for regulations on Markets in Cryptoassets and on a pilot regime for market infrastructures based on distributed ledger technology, under the Digital Finance Package, which is expected to see further material developments in the near future.
+Despite a slight lack of regulatory clarity, some progress appears to have been made in acknowledging this situation, considering the recent proposals for the MiCA regulations and for a pilot regime for market infrastructures based on distributed ledger technology, under the Digital Finance Package, which is expected to see further material developments in the near future.

-Law 58/2020 of 31 August transposed the recent Anti-Money Laundering Directive changes, extending its scope of application to virtual currencies (namely, to crypto exchanges and wallet providers offering custodial services) and imposing an obligation to register with the BoP and to comply with KYC and AML procedures with respect to their clients and the transactions taking place in their exchanges or wallets.
+Law No. 58/2020 of 31 August 2020 transposed the recent AML Directive changes, extending its scope of application to virtual currencies (namely, to crypto exchanges and wallet providers offering custodial services) and imposing an obligation to register with the BoP and to comply with KYC and AML procedures with respect to their clients and the transactions taking place in their exchanges or wallets.

-Binding rulings only bind the PTA towards the taxable person who submitted the ruling request and in relation to the questions specifically raised to the PTA in such request.
-Following the CJEU's judgment, which should apply in all Member States, the binding rulings issued by the PTA were an important step forward in the definition of the VAT treatment of Bitcoin transactions.
+Following the CJEU's judgment, which should apply in all Member States, binding rulings issued by the PTA have been an important step forward in the definition of the VAT treatment of cryptocurrency transactions.
 With these binding rulings, entities exchanging cryptocurrencies, start-ups and users are now operating in a safer environment in Portugal from a VAT perspective.
 Buying, selling, sending, receiving, accepting and spending cryptocurrencies in exchange for legal tender currency (and vice versa) will not trigger a VAT liability, thus allowing economic agents to deal with cryptocurrencies as they would with legal tender currency or other types of money.

 Other new business models

-However, in the meantime, new fintech companies offering innovative services may struggle with the burdensome procedures imposed by the applicable laws and regulations mentioned above (including the licence and registration procedures or AML-related issues).
+However, in the meantime, new fintech companies offering innovative services may struggle with the burdensome procedures imposed by the applicable laws and regulations mentioned above (including the licence and registration procedures or AML-related issues), as well as the process of registering certain virtual assets activities with the BoP.

 Intellectual property and data protection

-Fintech businesses collect, control and process vast amounts of personal data (including know-your-customer data) and, as a result, they are subject to the data privacy rules provided in the General Data Protection Regulation (GDPR), which applies not only to Fintech companies established in the EU but also companies established outside the EU, if they have customers in the European Union and the processing of the customers' personal data is made in the context of the offering of services to those data subjects, irrespective of whether a payment is required from the data subject.
+Fintech businesses collect, control and process vast amounts of personal data (including KYC data) and, as a result, they are subject to the data privacy rules provided in the General Data Protection Regulation (GDPR), which applies not only to fintech companies established in the EU but also to companies established outside the EU if they have customers in the EU and the processing of the customers' personal data is made in the context of the offering of services to those data subjects, irrespective of whether a payment is required from the data subject.
 The European Data Protection Board (EDPB) has clarified, in its Guidelines 3/2018 on the territorial scope of the GDPR, adopted on 16 November 2018, that the intention to target customers in the EU is key to assessing whether entities established outside the territory of the EU are subject to the GDPR.

 These general data protection rules are complemented by banking secrecy and AML rules, which fintech companies will have to observe when providing services to their clients.